rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 Since old apache processes would not be killed until their connections are finished, they could potentially try to log more items to the old file for some time after the restart.
-Delaying the compression ensures that you won&rsquo;t lose those extra log entries when the logs are rotated.
+Delaying the compression ensures that you won't lose those extra log entries when the logs are rotated.

 #### Postrotate

 The "postrotate" script is run by logrotate each time it rotates a log specified in a config block.
-You&rsquo;ll usually want to use this to restart an application after the log rotation so the app can switch to a new log.
+You'll usually want to use this to restart an application after the log rotation so the app can switch to a new log.